Managed care: Early origins

+The earliest form of managed care can be traced back to the 1800s, when immigrants came to the United States to work in plantations, lumber camps, mines, and railroads.
+Under an employer or contract, prepaid health plans and services were developed to accommodate their workers.
+Physicians were either under a salary or contracts.
+Many hospitals occupied under contracts to obtain beds.
+Communal social organization, from immigrants within the United States such as northern Europe, Scandinavia, and Asia, contributed to the creation of early care models.

 Before healthcare plans emerged, patients would simply pay for services out of pocket.
 In the period between 1910 and 1940, early healthcare plans formed into two models: a capitated plan (essentially an HMO), and a plan which paid service providers, such as the Blue Cross and Blue Shield Plans.
 One of the earliest examples is a 1910 "prepaid group plan" in Tacoma, Washington for lumber mills.
-Blue Cross (hospital care) and Blue Shield (professional service) plans began in 1929 with a prepaid plan with Baylor Hospital, spreading to other hospitals over the next several decades; these plans were largely independent of each other and controlled by statewide hospitals and physicians until the 1970s, when they became nonprofits before being converted into for-profit corporations such as Anthem.
+Blue Cross (hospital care) and Blue Shield (professional service) plans began in 1929 with a prepaid plan with Baylor Hospital.
+Under these early years, many experimental plans were organized, eventually creating an innovative healthcare plan and delivery system for the growing work forces.
+For example, Henry J. Kaiser, his son Edgar, and physician Sidney Garfield later built health care services and company-owned clinics and hospitals after developing a prepaid plan for workers in 1938, expanding during World War II.
+Spreading to other hospitals over the next several decades; these plans were largely independent of each other and controlled by statewide hospitals and physicians until the 1970s, when they became nonprofits before being converted into for-profit corporations such as Anthem.

 1980s expansion and subdued inflation

 Managed care plans are widely credited with subduing medical cost inflation in the late 1980s by reducing unnecessary hospitalizations, forcing providers to discount their rates, and causing the health care industry to become more efficient and competitive.
 Managed care plans and strategies proliferated and quickly became nearly ubiquitous in the U.S. However, this rapid growth led to a consumer backlash.
-Because many managed care health plans are provided by for-profit companies, their cost-control efforts are driven by the need to generate profits and not providing health care.
-In a 2004 poll by the Kaiser Family Foundation, a majority of those polled said they believed that managed care decreased the time doctors spend with patients, made it harder for people who are sick to see specialists, and had failed to produce significant health care savings.
+Because many managed care health plans are provided by for-profit companies, their cost-control efforts are driven by the need to generate profits and not providing health care.< In a 2004 poll by the Kaiser Family Foundation, a majority of those polled said they believed that managed care decreased the time doctors spend with patients, made it harder for people who are sick to see specialists, and had failed to produce significant health care savings.
 These public perceptions have been fairly consistent in polling since 1997.
 In response, close to 900 state laws were passed regulating managed care in the 1990s.

 The backlash featured vocal critics, including disgruntled patients and consumer-advocacy groups, who argued that managed care plans were controlling costs by denying medically necessary services to patients, even in life-threatening situations, or by providing low-quality care.
 The volume of criticism led many states to pass laws mandating managed-care standards.